Bulls roll past Mavs 117-101 to end 4-game losing streak

 Bulls: Chicago visits Houston on Monday to finish its fourth back-to-back.
 The Bulls have lost each of the first three back ends.

-Mavericks: Dallas plays Toronto at the Raptors’ temporary home in Tampa, Florida, on Monday in the second back-to-back of the season.
+Mavericks: Dallas travel to the Raptors’ temporary home in Tampa, Florida, on Monday in the second back-to-back of the season.
 The Mavericks lost at Chicago in the first game of their other back-to-back before winning at Houston.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports